WilliamWoha/csjournal/docs/Semester2/OOP/Topic11.rst

         Circle c3;
     }

 | For Constructors, the order would be ``c1 > c2 > c3``, and for Destructors, it would be ``c3 > c2 > c1``.
 I bring this up because my uni has asked questions before on which destructor would be called when, and this isn't too much to worry about now but it's a crucial thing to focus on later when doing Inheritance.
+And another thing I forgot to mention: Global Scope Objects will have their constructors be called before any other function, including ``int main()``, and will have their destructors be called when ``int main()`` ends.
+Local Scope Objects will have their Constructors be called when they're created within a Scope, and their Destructors will be called when they exit a scope.
+My uni gave me some curveball questions testing this by having both Global and Local objects with ``cout`` statements then asking what the output would be.
+Experiment around with this.